funcmike/rabbitmq-nio/README.md

 **!!!
 WARNING !!!** <br>
 This project is in very early stage and still under heavy development so everything can change in the near future. <br>
-Please don't use it until first release! <br>
+Please don't use it on production until first release! <br>
 **!!!
 WARNING !!!**

 AMQPProtocol library currently should cover all of AMQP 0.9.1 specification.